Low-energy modified gravity signatures on the large-scale structures: Introduction

 Our current understanding of the cosmos is based on an enormous extrapolation of our limited knowledge of gravity since General Relativity (GR) has not been independently tested on galactic and cosmological scales~\cite{Jain:2010ka,Will:2014kxa,Ishak:2018his}.
 On the largest scales, the biggest surprise from observational cosmology has been that the current Universe is accelerating~\cite{Perlmutter:1998np,Riess:1998cb}.
 The observations of Type Ia supernovae suggests that the current Universe is undergoing a phase of accelerated expansion \cite{2017-Scolnic.etal-ApJ} which agrees with the observations of cosmic microwave background radiation~\cite{Spergel:2006hy,Akrami:2018vks,Aghanim:2018eyx}.

-Providing a fundamental understanding of the late time accelerated expansion of the Universe is one of the most challenging problems in cosmology.
+Providing a fundamental understanding of the late-time accelerated expansion of the Universe is one of the most challenging problems in cosmology.
 GR alone can not explain the late-time acceleration of the Universe with ordinary matter or radiation.
 The presence of an exotic matter source energy referred to as dark energy can explain the late-time accelerated expansion~\cite{2000-Sahni.Starobinsky-IJMPD,Copeland:2006wr,yoo2012theoretical,Tsujikawa:2013fba,2016-Davis.Parkinson-Book}.
 The most straightforward candidate for the dark energy (DE) is the cosmological constant $\Lambda$~\cite{1968-Sakharov-SPD,1989-Weinberg-RMP,2003-Padmanabhan-PRep,2003-Peebles.Ratra-RMP}.
 However, the estimated value of $\Lambda$ from observations shows that it is many orders smaller than the vacuum energy density predicted by particle physics~\cite{1968-Sakharov-SPD,1989-Weinberg-RMP}.
-While the dark energy content of the Universe does not change with the evolution of the Universe in the case of Cosmological constant, in other dark energy models like Quintessence, K-essence, Phantom models, Chameleon scalar fields dark energy changes with time~\cite{Copeland:2006wr}.
+The cosmological constant does not change with the evolution of the Universe.
+However, in models like Quintessence, K-essence, Phantom models, Chameleon scalar fields dark energy changes with time~\cite{Copeland:2006wr}.

 An alternative to dark energy is the modified gravity (MG) model, where the late-time acceleration is due to the large-scale modifications to GR.
-Several modified gravity models, like $f(R)$, Braneworld and Galileon models, have been proposed as the possible explanation for late time accelerated expansion of the universe~\cite{lrr-2010-3,Nojiri:2006ri,2015-Joyce.etal-PRep,2016-Joyce.etal-ARNPC}.
-Among the modified gravity models, $f(R)$ models (where $f$ is an arbitrary function of the Ricci scalar $R$) are popular owing to the simplicity of the dynamical equations and that they contain deviations from GR.
-More importantly, $f(R)$ models do not suffer from Ostr\"ogradsky instability \cite{2007-Woodard-Proc}.
+Several modified gravity models, like $f(R)$, Braneworld and Galileon models, have been proposed as the possible explanation for the late-time accelerated expansion of the universe~\cite{lrr-2010-3,Nojiri:2006ri,2015-Joyce.etal-PRep,2016-Joyce.etal-ARNPC}.
+Among the modified gravity models, $f(R)$ models (where $f$ is an arbitrary function of the Ricci scalar $R$) are popular owing to the simplicity of the dynamical equations.
+Also, $f(R)$ models do not suffer from Ostr\"ogradsky instability \cite{2007-Woodard-Proc}.